 I will follow up in a few days, but please feel free to contact me at [your contact information].

-With all of our appreciation,
+With our appreciation,

 [Your Name]